Skip to content

 Leadership in elite sports

-Dean Amasinger has spent the last twenty years inside elite sport — first as a professional fighter on The Ultimate Fighter, then as the architect behind one of only two UFC Performance Institutes in the world.
+Dean Amasinger has spent the last twenty years inside elite sport, first as a professional fighter on The Ultimate Fighter, then as the architect behind one of only two UFC Performance Institutes in the world.
 He has trained UFC champions, prepared Olympic athletes, and built the system that turns raw talent into fight-ready professionals.
-The FMA Model is the distillation of that work.

 Dean Amasinger